Skip to content

 cd svsm

-./scripts/vinstall.sh
+./scripts/vinstall.sh --use-prebuilt

 Why am I using a different Rust toolchain?